Brazzaville: Demographics

-As of the 2007 census, the city had a population of 1.37 million.
-The projection of the CNSEE (national statistics centre) estimated an increase to 1.7 million by 2015, but the projection was made before 2007 and was based on a lower estimate of the population (1.26 million) than that recorded in the census.
+As of the 2023 census, the city had a population of 2.15 million.

-The United Nations Population Division estimate for 2014 is 1.83 million.
+The National Institute of Statistics for 2014 is 1.73 million.
 Kinshasa, DRC, had more than 10 million inhabitants in 2014.

 Together with Kinshasa, the combined conurbation of Kinshasa-Brazzaville has about 12 million inhabitants.
 Significant political and infrastructure challenges prevent the two cities from functioning with any meaningful connection.

 Since the mid-19th century, the two cities have been rivals in trade, sports and power.
 There have been proposals to connect the two capitals by a Brazzaville–Kinshasa Bridge.
 In 2018, with relative peace re-established in the region, the African Development Bank and Africa50 signed a deal with both governments to develop the project.

 Government

-Brazzaville, like Pointe-Noire, has the status of both a commune (municipality) and a department.
+Brazzaville, like Pointe-Noire, is a commune (municipality) contained within a department of the same name.
 It is governed by a municipal council and a departmental council.
 The mayor is the president of the municipal council.

-The city is divided into nine arrondissements (boroughs):
+The commune of Brazzaville is divided into nine arrondissements (boroughs), each with an official number: